DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 This option add additional attributes to each vector feature, the attributes are:

-* `username` is the login user name on the machine that ran that _OpenSkyNet_ job.
+* `username` is the login user name on the machine that ran that _OpenSpaceNet_ job.
-* `app` is the name of the application, this is set to "OpenSkyNet".
+* `app` is the name of the application, this is set to "OpenSpaceNet".
-* `version` is the application version, which is the _OpenSkyNet_ version.
+* `version` is the application version, which is the _OpenSpaceNet_ version.

 <a name="processing" />
 ## Processing Options